 FVTRS with the support of Child Fund & CITI bank supported 1,408 marginalized women to revamp and start micro business in the cities of Bangalore, Mysore and Mangalore.
-Majority of these women are micro entrepreneurs and their business was either closed or not running well due to the implications of Covid-19.
+Majority of these women are micro entrepreneurs and their businesses were either closed or not running well due to the implications of Covid-19.
 FVTRS identified 800 women from the city of Bangalore, 400 women from Mysore and 208 women from Mangalore.
-These women were not only supported with finance but also provided hand holding and intellectual support through three phases of entrepreneurship development training.
+These women were not only supported with seed money of Rs.
+12000/ but also provided hand holding and intellectual support through three phases of entrepreneurship development training.
 It has helped these women to run the business successfully.

-Exhibition of Business Ventures: In order to showcase various business initiatives of the women entrepreneurs' one exhibition was organized in different locations of Mangalore, Mysore and Bangalore.
-This one day Exhibition has done with the purpose of promoting their business and give publicity.
+Exhibition of Business Ventures: In order to showcase various business initiatives of the women entrepreneurs' exhibition was organized in different locations of Mangalore, Mysore and Bangalore.
+This one day Exhibitions were done with the purpose of promoting their business and give publicity.

-The event has not only helped them to have earning around nine lakhs, but also to exhibit their business skill, use of digital payment system, branding and marketing of various products, acquire knowledge on various provisions, develop business network etc. On February 7th, there was an exhibition held at BBMP Samudhaya Bhavana in Hosakerehalli, Bangalore where 200 participants of the project and 100 outsiders took part.
+The event has not only helped them to have earning around nine lakhs, but also to exhibit their business skill, use of digital payment system, branding and marketing of various products, acquire knowledge on various provisions, develop business network etc.

+On February 7th, exhibition held at BBMP

+Samudhaya Bhavana in Hosakerehalli, Bangalore where 200 participants of the project and 100 outsiders took part.
 Among the 200 participants, 50 had stalls and earned approximately 1.5 lakh rupees by selling food items, kids wear, clothes, and ornaments.

 The chief guest was Mr. Subba Naik, the District Lead Manager of Canara Bank's Bangalore Urban District, who gave a speech on various loans and schemes.
-Other guests included Mr. Samuel Prabakar, Mr. Hanumantha Rajappa (ward member) and BBMP representative.
+Other guests included Mr. Samuel Prabakar, Mr. Hanumantha Rajappa (ward member)

+and BBMP representative.

 On December 13th, 2022, the exhibition was held in Ramamurthy Nagara where 200 beneficiaries participated.
-The entrepreneurs put up 50 stalls with various items, and 300 women gathered for the program, the stalls have sold food items, stationary, kids wear, clothes, and ornaments.
-They earned approximately Rupees 1 Lakh.
-The main guests were Sr. Irudaya Mary, Sr. Mariamma and Mr. Felix Dsouza (Executive Director of FVTRS)
+The entrepreneurs had put up 50 stalls with various items, and 300 women gathered for the program.
+Stalls have sold food items, stationary, kids wear, clothes, and ornaments.
+They earned approximately Rupees one Lakh.
+The main guests were Sr. Irudaya Mary, Sr. Mariamma and Mr. Felix D'souza, Executive Director of FVTRS.

-On December 20th, an exhibition was held with 200 beneficiaries, including 22 stalls.
-The beneficiaries earned 1.25 lakh rupees, selling arts, home-made items like soaps, lip gel, photo editing, food, dress materials, homemade wine, ornaments, etc. A total of 230 beneficiaries from various SHGs (Self-Help Groups) were present.
+On December 20th, exhibition was held with 200 beneficiaries, including 22 stalls.
+The beneficiaries earned 1.25 lakh rupees by selling arts, home-made items like soaps, photo editing, food, dress materials, homemade wine, ornaments, etc. A total of 230 beneficiaries from various SHGs were present.
 Ms Santosh Vas, the director of Janodaya was the chief guest.

-On December 14th, an exhibition was held in Mission Road, Bangalore, with 250 women from various SHGs (Self-Help Groups) as participants.
-There were 43 stalls selling chemical-free handmade products, fancy items, Nandini dairy products, handicrafts, tailoring products, cleaning materials, snacks and eatables, beauty products, clothes, dresses, winter wears, etc. The half-day expo generated an income of approximately Rupees 1 lakh.
+On December 14th, exhibition was held in Mission Road, Bangalore, with 250 women from various SHGs as participants.
+There were 43 stalls selling chemical-free handmade products, fancy items, dairy products, handicrafts, tailoring products, cleaning materials, snacks and eatables, beauty products, clothes, dresses, winter wears, etc. The half-day expogenerated an income of approximately Rupees 1 lakh.

-On December 9th, an exhibition was held at Bannimantapa, Mysore with 550 participants including 400 beneficiaries and 150 visitors.
-80 stalls were set up by the beneficiaries, earning approximately 3 lakh rupees by selling food items, dress materials, stationery, cloth, vegetables and fruits, coconut tender, snacks, chats, home-made products, fancy items, mates, dolls, etc. The main guests were R. Krishnamurthy (District Officer of the Minority Welfare Department) and Fr.
+On December 9th, exhibition was held at Bannimantapa, Mysore with 550 participants including 400 beneficiaries and 150 visitors.
+80 stalls were set up by the beneficiaries, earning approximately 3 lakh rupees by selling food items, dress materials, stationery, cloth, vegetables and fruits, tender coconut, snacks, chats, home-made products, fancy items, dolls, etc. The main guests were R. Krishnamurthy, District Officer of the Minority Welfare Department and Fr.
 Alex Prashanth, Director of ODP.